medic/cht-core/DEVELOPMENT.md

 ## End to End tests

 The end to end UI tests leverage the [protractor](https://www.protractortest.org/#/) framework.
 They are located in the [tests](tests) directory.
 As of right now there are two states with control flow and without control flow.
 The former handles async implicitly but is being removed.
 The config file is located at `tests/conf.js`.
-The disabled state requires you to manage promises.
-We are using async/await syntax to manage these.
+With out control flow, this requires you to manage promises.
+We are using async/await syntax to handle this change.
 The config file is located at`tests/conf-disabled.js`.
 The dual state is temporary and `conf-disabled` with async/await will be the normal.

 To run the tests, first build the app with `grunt` command.
 Then to run with control flow use `grunt e2e`.
 To run the tests without control flow use `grunt e2e-disabled`.
 In both cases the grunt command will start couchdb in docker, download the chrome driver, start webdriver, start api, start sentinel, and execute tests.